malinlarsson/courses/rnaseq/labs/isoform-denovo.md

 an example, **Trinity** handles strand specific RNA-seq data, which reduces the complexity of the algorithm and produces better results.

-For this exercise we are using the stable 2014-07-17 version of Trinity.
 The minimal line to run that version of trinity is:

-	 Trinity --seqType fq --JM 100G --left reads_1.fq  --right reads_2.fq --CPU 6
+	 Trinity --seqType fq --max_memory 100G --left reads_1.fq  --right reads_2.fq --CPU 6

 Remember to change the CPU count and memory to it fits with your allocated memory.
 To get all the available parameters that you can set type: